 Triptifed Side Effects

-Note: This page contains side effects data for the generic drug pseudoephedrine / triprolidine.
-It is possible that some of the dosage forms included below may not apply to the brand name Triptifed.
+Note: This document contains side effect information about pseudoephedrine / triprolidine.
+Some dosage forms listed on this page may not apply to the brand name Triptifed.

 For Healthcare Professionals

 Frequency not reported: Dry mouth, nose and throat[Ref]

 Frequency not reported: Skin rashes (with or without irritation)[Ref]